ProjectsGm2/Gm2-Category-Sort/README.md

 `assets/example-product-categories.csv` where the first column contains the SKU and subsequent columns list category names.

+Some rows in `Research/wc-products.csv` contain long HTML descriptions with line breaks.
+Make sure to parse this file using a CSV library that supports quoted fields spanning multiple lines and large field sizes.
+With Python you can open the file using `newline=''` and call `csv.field_size_limit(sys.maxsize)` or use `pandas.read_csv` so the description column is read correctly.

 ## SEO Improvements

 When active filters are applied, the plugin outputs a canonical link pointing to